MyoHub/myosuite/docs/source/tutorials/ReadMe.md

-# Here a list of tutorial on how to use MyoSuite
+# Here a list of tutorials on how to use MyoSuite

 ## Requirements
 You need to install Jupyter Notebooks with:

 ``` bash
 pip install jupyter
 ```